soramitsukhmer-lab/poc-vault-iroha-integration/README.md

 ## How to use the `transit` secrets engine

-Enable the `transit` secrets engine and create a key named `iroha` with the `ed25519-sha3-512` type.
+Enable the `iroha-transit` secrets engine and create a key named `iroha` with the `ed25519-sha3-512` type.
 The key will be exportable, allowing you to retrieve the public key for use in signing and verification operations.

 ```bash
 # Enable the transit secrets engine and create a key